gravitational/teleport/rfd/0101-pod-rbac.md

 to pods in the `default` namespace, and a role that grants `system:masters` access to `kind: pod, name: some_pod, namespace:default`, Teleport will leak every Pod in the cluster because the `*/*` rule is always true against any pod.
-In order to avoid this issue, if your Kubernetes RBAC principal is namespaced, lock the `kubernetes_resources` to that namespace with `<namespace>/*`.
+In order to avoid this issues, if your Kubernetes RBAC principal is namespaced, lock the `kubernetes_resources` to that namespace with `<namespace>/*`.

-Below we introduce in-depth examples and combinations.
+Below we introduce a more indepth examples and combinations.

 ### Single Role